I received a complimentary copy of this book from Edelweiss+ & Netgalley but all opinions provided are my own.

 Ivy Snow is prickly and sassy with a heart of gold; she’s also a hard worker who’s very practically built her food truck business up and a dreamer who envisions how she can use her hard-won success to buy her own condo and have a real home for once.
 She wants to embrace her new pretty life in San Francisco, and part of that is learning what it means to have friends and be a friend (which also, to her, means lying to said friends about what her childhood was like & what kind of person her good-natured but trouble-making brother actually is).

-Cop Kel O’Donnell’s in town after a police-related betrayal and injury sidelines him, visiting his cousin Caleb.
+Cop Kel O’Donnell’s in town visiting his cousin Caleb after a police-related betrayal and injury sidelines him.
 Ivy’s tacos and personality set him on fire, but he doesn’t like lies or liars, and as much as he likes Ivy, he can tell that she’s lying.
-Still, he can see her beautiful heart and the intention behind her lies, and despite the fact that he’s only visiting, he’s tempted by Ivy and the sexual tension blazing between them…
+Still, he can see her beautiful heart and the intention behind her lies, and despite the fact that he’s only visiting, he’s tempted by Ivy and what's blazing between them…

 This book is an absolute delight.
 It’s funny, and in thoughtful ways, too, from the characters’s interactions to the chapter epigraphs.
 Shalvis peoples Wrapped in You with diverse representation, and in general, all of her characters—with their distinctive personalities—shine.
 It’s a world that’s really lovely to step into.